daveprowse/prom-course/labs/lab-04/lab-04.md

   `process_cpu_seconds_total{instance="<ip_address_of_remote_system>",job="remote-systems"}`

 > Note: You probably noticed the web UI offering autocomplete suggestions for the instance and the job.
 Just press `enter` to accept these.

+- View the target's health.

+Go to the Prometheus Web UI > Status > Target health.
+You should see the endpoint listed under "remote-systems".

+---

 Excellent WORK! 🏆🏆